 Q: How much are the tickets?

 A: Individual tickets are available for $50 each.
 Tickets can be purchased at the museum, on the day of the event, or online (see the link above)!

 Q: Can I bring food?

-A: Yes!
-Bring all of your favorite snacks because you're not going to want to miss a minute of the show.
+A: Yes.
 We'll also have a few food trucks on-site to keep your tummy full, and toes tapping.
 Keep checking in here to see any food-related updates.

 Q: Do I need to print off a ticket?

 A: Nope!
 We'll have a list of all purchased tickets at the gate.
 Just check in with us, and you're all set to pick your seat!

 A: Gates open at 5:00 pm and the show will begin at 5:30 pm.
 We anticipate the show will end around 8:30 pm.
 The John A. Lomax Amphitheater has added lighting so you will be able to find your way to your car after a wonderful evening of songs.

 We are so grateful to our event sponsors.
 Their generosity allows us to bring these performers to y'all and still raise money for the museum's mission of protecting and preserving Bosque County's history.
 Interested in becoming a sponsor?
 Reach out to us at info @ bosquemuseum.org